Grad-CAM: Visual Explanations from Deep Networks via Gradient-based Localization: for Image Captioning and VQA

 \subsection{Visual Question Answering}

-Typical VQA pipelines ~\cite{antol2015vqa,gao2015you,malinowski_iccv15,ren_nips15} consist of a CNN to model images and an RNN language model for questions.
-The image and the question representations are fused to predict the answer, typically with a 1000-way classification.
-Since this is a classification problem, we pick an answer (the score $y^c$ in \eqref{eq:scores}) and use its score to compute \gcam{} to show image evidence that supports the answer.
-Despite the complexity of the task, involving both visual and language components, the explanations (of the VQA model from \cite{Lu2015}) described in \reffig{fig:vqa} are suprisingly intuitive and informative.
+Typical VQA pipelines ~\cite{antol2015vqa,gao2015you,malinowski_iccv15,ren_nips15} consist of a CNN to process images and an RNN language model for questions.
+The image and the question representations are fused to predict the answer, typically with a $1000$-way classification ($1000$ being the size of the answer space).
+Since this is a classification problem, we pick an answer (the score $y^c$ in \eqref{eq:scores}) and use its score to compute \gcam{} visualizations over the image to explain the answer.
+Despite the complexity of the task, involving both visual and textual components, the explanations (of the VQA model from Lu~\etal~\cite{Lu2015}) described in \reffig{fig:vqa} are surprisingly intuitive and informative. \iccv{We quantify the performance of \gcam{} via correlation with occlusion maps, as in \secref{sec:occ}. \gcam{} achieves a rank correlation (with occlusion maps) of 0.60 $\pm$ 0.038 whereas \gb{} achieves 0.42 $\pm$ 0.038, indicating higher faithfulness of our \gcam{} visualization.}

 \para{Comparison to Human Attention} Das~\etal~\cite{vqahat} collected human attention maps for a subset of the VQA dataset~\cite{antol2015vqa}.
 These maps have high intensity where humans looked in the image in order to answer a visual question.
-Human attention maps are compared to \gcam{} visualizations for the VQA model from~\cite{Lu2015} on 1374 val question-image (QI) pairs from ~\cite{antol2015vqa} using the rank correlation evaluation protocol developed in ~\cite{vqahat}. \gcam{} and human attention maps have a correlation of 0.136, which is statistically higher than chance or random attention maps (zero correlation).
-This shows that despite not being trained on grounded image-text pairs, even non-attention based CNN + LSTM based VQA models are surprisingly good at localizing discriminative regions required to output a particular answer.
+Human attention maps are compared to \gcam{} visualizations for the VQA model from~\cite{Lu2015} on 1374 val question-image (QI) pairs from ~\cite{antol2015vqa} using the rank correlation evaluation protocol as in ~\cite{vqahat}. \gcam{} and human attention maps have a correlation of 0.136, which is higher than chance or random attention maps (zero correlation).
+This shows that despite not being trained on grounded image-text pairs, even non-attention based CNN + LSTM based VQA models are surprisingly good at localizing regions for predicting a particular answer.